Honing in on a topological zero-bias conductance peak: Theory

-\textit{Theory: Hamiltonian-} We consider an one dimensional Normal metal (N$_{1}$)-Normal metal (N$_{2}$)-Superconductor (S) junction as shown in Fig.~1, where the superconductor is either conventional $s$-wave or topological $p$-wave and there is a spin flipper (SF) between two metallic regions at $x=-a$.
+We consider a one-dimensional metal (N$_{1}$)-Normal metal (N$_{2}$)-Superconductor (S) junction as shown in {Fig.~1(a)}, where the superconductor is either conventional $s$-wave or topological $p$-wave.
+There is a spin flipper (SF) between two metallic regions at $x=-a$.
 A delta potential barrier models the Normal metal-Superconductor (N$_{2}$S) interface.
-Using BTK approach\cite{BTK} we solve the problem.
-In our problem spin flipper is a delta potential magnetic impurity and its Hamiltonian from Refs.~\cite{AJP,Liu,Maru,FC,ysr} is,
+Using BTK approach\cite{BTK}, we solve the problem.
+In our problem, the spin flipper is a delta potential magnetic impurity, and its Hamiltonian from Refs.~\cite{AJP,Liu,Maru,FC,ysr} is,